 Corneal Erosions or Abrasions

-These painful conditions quite commonly arise after a poke from a baby's fingernail or tree limbs and bushes, or vigorous rubbing of the eye.
-Sometimes they are caused by contact lenses.
-Corneal disease can also be a contributing factor.
+These painful conditions commonly arise after a poke from a finger, tree limbs and bushes, or vigorous rubbing of the eye.
+Sometimes they are caused by contact lenses or other foreign bodies in the eye.

-The most common treatment is to patch the eye tightly.
-This allows the damaged corneal epithelium to heal.
-Patching the eye also reduces the pain by preventing the blinking eyelid from irritating the affected area.
+A corneal erosion or abrasion typically heals quickly, often within a few days to a week.
+It is important not to rub your eye during the healing process as the new epithelial cells are fragile and can easily be rubbed off.
+Sometimes your ophthalmologist may choose to patch your eye tightly.
+This facilitates healing of the damaged corneal epithelium and also reduces pain by preventing the blinking eyelid from irritating the affected area.
 Since both eyes move together and the eye is most painful when it moves, it is often helpful to rest the other eye as well.

 For more information, see the Cornea & External Disease, Cataract & Refractive Surgery Clinic and the complete Clinic Services listing of the U-M Kellogg Eye Center.